-Documentation and volume by weight of processed electronic assets is provided by Akamai’s asset management vendors.
+Note: Documentation and volume by weight of processed electronic assets is provided by Akamai’s asset management vendors.
 Percentage values below 100% are due to a lack of non-U.S. based e-Stewards certified processing facilities.
-When economical, Akamai ships equipment back to the U.S. for e-Stewards processing.
+All processing facilities are ISO 14001 certified.

 Tables with the annual absolute Scope 1, Scope 2 and Scope 3 GHG emissions, a breakdown of total energy consumption by operation, and network effective PUE and CUE by year can be accessed here.